gregtour/blog-posts/article1.md

 this item set, so the canonical collection is a collection built from these sets.

+As was said before, there are a number of ready made solutions for parser generators out there that have already been developed and tested.
+Many of them use LALR or SLR algorithms, which we will find are slightly less generalized and less powerful than the LR(1) algorithm, but generally more compact in the tables they generate.
+The custom made parser generator that we have designed has been split from the _Duck programming language_ project into its own repository, [available here](https://github.com/gregtour/parsergenerator), for those looking for the original source code.

 ##### Stack-based Parsing

 The parser itself starts from state zero and works from the token stream yielded by the lexer to provide input to the